biopragmatics/oquat/docs/unknowns/source/mondo.md

 | ICD10WHO:I85.0   |        1 | [MONDO:0021645](http://purl.obolibrary.org/obo/MONDO_0021645) |
 | ICD10WHO:A80-A89 |        1 | [MONDO:0024318](http://purl.obolibrary.org/obo/MONDO_0024318) |

-## `NIFSTD` (18)
+## `NIFSTD`

+There are 18 usages of `NIFSTD` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD).

 | curie                   |   usages | nodes                                                         |
 |-------------------------|----------|---------------------------------------------------------------|